1. National Gallery

 2. National Portrait Gallery

-Portraits in all mediums, from oil and watercolour to sculpture and drawings depict famous and infamous British men and women from the Tudors to the present day.
-Lectures and tours are held, and holiday programmes are arranged for children.
+Portraits in all mediums, from oil and watercolor to sculpture and drawings depict famous and infamous British men and women from the Tudors to the present day.
+Lectures and tours are held, and holiday programmers are arranged for children.
 Major development work undertaken for the millennium has created a Tudor Gallery displaying the earliest works in the collection and a Balcony Gallery for portraits from the 1960s-1980s.
 There is also a state of the art lecture theatre, an IT Gallery and a roof top restaurant with stunning views.

 3. Photographer's Gallery